 After boiling the root, can it be used again as in smoothies?
 Will there still be nutritional value left in the root?

-Similar to juicing, or making nut milk, after you have cooked the turmeric, what is left behind is mostly just fiber.
+Similar to juicing, or making nut milk, after you have cooked the turmeric, what is left behind is mostly just fibre.
 You have pulled out all of the magic so there isn't a huge nutritional benefit to eating roots after they've been boiled out.

 I don't ever recommend microwave use.
 The simmering and/or blending helps break down and draw out some of the medicinal constituents.
 If you really, really, really don't want to bother, your best bet is to boil a kettle of water and stir in the spices that way, but you won't be getting as much benefit.